hcao10/link-in-bio/content/_index.md

     image:
       # Add your image background to `assets/media/`.
       filename: bg-hue.svg

 sections:
   - block: about.avatar
     content:
       # The user's folder name in content/authors/
       username: admin
+  - block: about.biography
+    id: about
+    content:
+      title: Biography
+      # Choose a user profile to display (a folder name within `content/authors/`)
+      username: admin
   - block: buttons
     content: